Let’s Work on Keeping Our Thoughts Inside Our Heads

 “Let’s work on keeping our thoughts inside of our heads.”

-It’s funny, but it’s also useful.
-Because not every thought belongs in the draft.
+Because not every thought belongs in the book.

 When I beta read, I can usually tell when a writer hasn’t learned how to hold back yet.

-You see it in dialogue that explains too much.
-In paragraphs that drag on because the author is trying to explain every detail instead of trusting the reader to connect the dots.
+You see it in the paragraphs that drag on because they are trying to explain every detail instead of trusting the reader to connect the dots.

 Usually it just means they are still figuring out the difference between what belongs on the page and what doesn’t.